some-mthfka/hu.dwim.sdl/README.md

-The values are expanded based on the actual return type of the function - the expansion methods are defined at the time of return type name conversion and the code with custom type details is inserted into the generated file, right before the function definiton in question.
+The values are expanded based on the actual return type of the function - the expansion methods are defined at the time of return type name conversion and the code with custom type details is inserted into the generated file, right before the function definition in question.

 Each function has it's own error condition: `<function-name>-error` and it is exported.
 All error conditions inherit from `hu.dwim.sdl:sdl-error`.
 The actual